 So while in theory, installations might not need to follow MCS standards to the letter, I suspect in practice given the state of the industry and building control, they may default to following MCS.

 How exactly?
-Building regulations require heating installations to be designed efficiently etc., and the legal requirement is to conform to building regulations not to have them signed off (other than in a limited number of generally safety-related cases SOFAIK, which are either notifiable by a competent person or must actually be signed off).
+Building regulations require heating installations to be designed efficiently etc., and the legal requirement is to conform to building regulations not to have them signed off, other than in a limited number of generally safety-related cases SOFAIK, which are either notifiable by a competent person or must actually be signed off.

 I may be wrong but I cant see that this is actually law.
 MCS may want to claim it is, but is it?

 So, for example, a UVC must be installed by a competent person who can self-certify, or approved by the building inspector.
-Similarly any fixed electrics which fall under part P. Not so, so far as I am aware, anything else involved in a heat pump installation.
+Similarly any fixed electrics which fall under part P. Not so, so far as I am aware, anything else involved in a heat pump installation which certainly must conform but I am not aware must, by law, be signed off.
+I may be wrong and will admit I am wrong if someone can produce the legal reference.

 My experience of building inspectors incidentally is that they are quite reasonable, so even if it does need approval by a building inspector I think its likely you would find one (its a free choice) who will approve based on some sensible calculations/actual installed evidence.